The Fishing Rod

 Don't go any further until you have a solution!

-Sam cut a piece of cardboard into a 1 m square.
-He placed the fishing rod along the diagonal and covered it all in wrapping paper.
+Sam cut a piece of cardboard into a 1 m square and placed the fishing rod along the diagonal and covered it all in wrapping paper.

 In fact the diagonal of a 1 m square is slightly longer: